didiersmith/steve/chapters/operation-hearts-and-minds.md

 "How would I go about becoming the Chief Executive?" she asked.
 "Without going through referendum," she added.

-Sullivan smiled.
-Although he wasn't particularly fond of Stacy II or Filbert, his distaste for the pair was outweighed by his love for political machinations.
-His talents had languished woefully during his imprisonment, and had rarely even been fully exercised beforehand.
-This would be fun.
-Just the right sort of fun for a man of destiny.

-"What do you know about succession?" he asked, coyly.
+Sullivan leaned back in his chair.
+"What do you know about succession?" he asked.

-Stacy II smiled in response.
-"Tell us," she said.
+"Tell us."

 "I'm gonna need a pen and paper.
 It gets a little complicated."